 If you have a child with autism and are worried about fireworks, consider getting noise-canceling headphones to reduce the noise.
 You can also enjoy the fireworks from a distance or indoors to create an environment that helps prevent overload for your child.

-What are some autism-friendly activities for the 4th of July?
+What is some autism-friendly activities for the 4th of July?

 On Independence Day, you can partake in autism activities, such as hosting a barbecue with your family at home.
 Another option is to watch the fireworks from a comfortable spot or participate in events tailored to individuals with autism that cater to their needs.